BEFORE YOU APPLY

 If you have a pre-application query, please refer to our FAQ pages, where you can find answers to our most commonly asked questions, or find contact details for our Enquiries Team at the bottom of the page.

-To submit an application for your chosen programme, you should complete the MU online application form upload all your supporting documents prior to the application deadline on 31st August.
+To submit an application for your chosen programme, you should complete the MU online application form on the admissions portal upload all your supporting documents prior to the application deadline on 20th September.

 In addition to the information required on the application form, you will need to attach copies of the following documents along with your application (It is recommended that you upload the files in PDF format):

 - Authenticated Official, Complete Transcript, with the grade classification key usually found at the back of the official transcript

 - High School certificate– this includes Grade 12 certificate, General Secondary School Certificate, General Diploma Certificate or any other certificate you obtained prior to your application